-- a) Provide the monthly Kentucky Universal Service Fund ("KUSF") forms1 ("KUSF form") submitted to the Commission and the Department of Finance and Administration from January 2014 to the present. - b) Explain how the total number of subscriber lines is calculated for the KUSF form when a new customer receives service in the middle of a month. - c) Explain how the total number of subscriber lines is calculated for the KUSF form when a customer leaves in the middle of a month. - d) Explain how the KUSF surcharge remittance is calculated when you experience a bad debt.
+- a) Provide the monthly Kentucky Universal Service Fund ("KUSF") forms1 ("KUSF form") submitted to the Commission and the Department of Finance and Administration from January 2014 to the present. - b) Explain how the total number of subscriber lines is calculated for the KUSF form when a new customer receives service in the middle of a month. - Response: Each line active during the month is included in the total number of subscribers. - c) Explain how the total number of subscriber lines is calculated for the KUSF form when a customer leaves in the middle of a month. - Response: The calculation depends on the day of the month the line activated service (start date) and the day of the month the line cancelled.
+If a line cancels on a day of the month after the start date, it is included in the total number of subscribers.
+If the line cancels a day of the month prior to the start date, it is not included in the subscriber line count. - d) Explain how the KUSF surcharge remittance is calculated when you experience a bad debt.
 Explain whether none of the surcharge amount or the full surcharge amount billed to, but not paid by, the customer is remitted. - e) State whether the KUSF surcharge billed to a customer is prorated if the customer has service for less than a full month.